IRTakan/CryptoClustering/README.md

 -- Cluster Cryptocurrencies with K-means Using the PCA Data --

-Use the following steps to cluster the cryptocurrencies for the best value for k on the PCA data:
+Used the following steps to cluster the cryptocurrencies for the best value for k on the PCA data:

-- Initialize the K-means model with the best value for k.
+- Initialized the K-means model with the best value for k.

-- Fit the K-means model using the PCA data.
+- Fitted the K-means model using the PCA data.

-- Predict the clusters to group the cryptocurrencies using the PCA data.
+- Predicted the clusters to group the cryptocurrencies using the PCA data.

-- Create a copy of the DataFrame with the PCA data and add a new column to store the predicted clusters.
+- Created a copy of the DataFrame with the PCA data and add a new column to store the predicted clusters.

-- Create a scatter plot using hvPlot as follows:
+Created a scatter plot using hvPlot as follows:

 - Set the x-axis as "price_change_percentage_24h" and the y-axis as "price_change_percentage_7d".

-- Color the graph points with the labels found using K-means.
+- Colored the graph points with the labels found using K-means.

-- Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.
+- Added the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.

-- Answer the following question:
+- Answered the following question:

 - What is the impact of using fewer features to cluster the data using K-Means?